BryanGrandon/JavaScript-Notes/README.md

 [Exception handling](/code/control-flow/exception-hendling.js) The code in the `try` block is executed first, and if it throws an exception, the code in the `catch` block will be executed.

+[Proxies]() allow you to modify, validate, or override the fault behavior

 ## _Operator_

 Operators allow you to manipulate the value of variables, perform mathematical operations with their values and compare different variables.